Volkswagen Type 2 (T3): U.S. model variations

 Syncro models were manufactured in limited numbers from 1984 through 1992, with the four-wheel-drive system added by Steyr-Daimler-Puch Works in Graz, Austria, with a short wheelbase and 48/52 front/rear weight distribution.
 The majority of the Syncro production run used the same 14 inch wheels as the RWD version.
 A limited number of 16" Syncro versions were also produced.
-The main differences between the 2 models was 16" wheels with 205R16 tires, larger front brakes 280mm discs instead of 254mm disc that was on the 14" Syncro but they shared the same calipers and brake pads.
-The 16" Syncro had larger rear brakes taken from the VW LT and fender flares which hid the area where VW trimmed the arches to give more room for larger tires.
+The main differences between the 2 models was 16" wheels with 205R16 tyres, larger front brakes 280mm discs instead of 254mm disc that was on the 14" Syncro but they shared the same calipers and brake pads.
+The 16" Syncro had larger rear brakes taken from the VW LT and fender flares which hid the area where VW trimmed the arches to give more room for larger tyres.

 Model years 1980 through 1985 featured round sealed beam headlights.
 Subsequent models for North American and European markets featured round sealed beam headlights or smaller square headlights, with the primary lights outboard and high beams inboard.
 Later models from South Africa returned to round headlight housings for both the primary headlights and high-beams.
 This is known to VW enthusiasts as the "South African look," and swapping the square headlights to round headlights is a popular conversion by van owners with non-South African vehicles.

 The T3 was replaced by the T4 (Eurovan) in the U.S. market in 1993 (1992 saw no Volkswagen vans imported to the U.S. market, aside from custom campers sold by companies other than Volkswagen).

 Top-of-the-line Wolfsburg Edition Westfalia Campers, which had all options, were at the top of the price range.
 In addition to the camper models, a Carat trim level was available for 1990 and 1991 model years.
-This model included all options available for the Transporter configuration.

-Some models featured optional aluminum alloy wheels.
+This model included all options available for the Vanagon.
+Some models featured optional aluminium alloy wheels.